 While some college students enjoy working with their peers, others may occasionally struggle to retain civility with their classmates.
-Regardless, it’s important to help them discover the best ways to build a dynamic group study or work session.
+Regardless, its important to help them discover the best ways to build a dynamic group study or work session.
 Share these tips with your students for building a synergistic, diverse learning experience.

 Creating synergy